Natalie Medhurst: Domestic career

-Born in Warracknabeal, Victoria, Medhurst rose to prominence in 2004, when the then-twenty-year-old had a strong debut for the Adelaide Thunderbirds.
+Born in Warracknabeal in Victoria, she moved to Millicent in South Australia at the age of 3.
+She played for local club Millicent Saints as a junior.
+Medhurst rose to prominence in 2004, when the then-twenty-year-old had a strong debut for the Adelaide Thunderbirds.
 Replacing club stalwart Jacqui Delaney, Medhurst put many of the world's best defenders to task with her accuracy, speed, and elusive nature.
 With the start of the ANZ Championship in 2008, Medhurst re-signed with the Thunderbirds for the inaugural season in.
 She stayed at the club for two years, before signing with the Queensland Firebirds for the 2010 season.
 At the Firebirds she claimed the 2011 premiership and was named the season's MVP.

 In 2014, Medhurst moved to Perth to play for the West Coast Fever, reuniting with her former Australian coach Norma Plummer, shifting with Firebirds wing attack Chelsea Pitman, and forging stronger links with Australian goal shooter Caitlin Bassett.
 Later, she was announced as club captain.
 Medhurst quickly became the highest-profile player at the Fever.
 In 2017 the new Super Netball league was formed and Medhurst signed a three-year deal with the Fever that was supposed to have resulted in her staying at the club until the end of the 2019 season.
 Controversially, Medhurst's final year option with the Fever was not picked up after their 2018 campaign ended up in a grand final loss.
 On 14 September 2018, Collingwood Magpies Netball announced they had signed her on a two-year deal.
 In 2019 Medhurst played 15 matches for the Magpies and had a shooting accuracy rate of 82%.
 She announced she would step back from her netball career for much of the 2020 season, due to pregnancy.
 Despite harbouring hopes of returning to play for the Magpies in the latter half of the 2020 season, Medhurst was unable to play any games due to the travel and quarantine restrictions stemming from the COVID-19 pandemic.
 She announced her retirement from the game on 9 September 2020.